 - Won lengthy arbitration regarding claims arising out of a pharmaceutical company acquisition with allegations of improper handling of drug development agreement and resulting ICC arbitration.
 The Tribunal rejected all claims seeking over $600 million, awarded all damages asserted in client's counterclaim, and awarded all of Gibson Dunn's fees.

-- Convinced a panel of three arbitrators to reject multi-million dollar claims for fraud, breach of fiduciary duty, and disgorgement arising out of False Claims Act lawsuit and to award legal fees.
-Prior to the commencement of the arbitration, successfully rebuffed opponent’s effort to avoid arbitration in both the trial court and the California Court of Appeal.
+- Convinced arbitration panel to reject multi-million dollar claims for fraud, breach of fiduciary duty, and disgorgement arising out of False Claims Act lawsuit and to award legal fees.
+Prior to the commencement of the arbitration, successfully rebuffed opponent's effort to avoid arbitration in both the trial court and the California Court of Appeal.
+Matter is currently before the California Supreme Court.

 - Won defense verdict in multi-million dollar stock option trial and obtained judgment on counter-claim for theft of trade secrets.